 - dynamic light presentation by headlights and rear lights upon locking and unlocking, interior lighting scenario and audio jingle for engine start

-- INTERIOR DESIGN: clear formal idiom, reduction as aesthetic design principle, fusion of interior architecture and operating concept
+- INTERIOR DESIGN: clear formal idiom, reduction as an aesthetic design principle, a fusion of interior architecture and operating concept

-- large, two-section panoramic sunroof in A8 L for pleasant, light-filled interior
+- the large, two-section panoramic sunroof in A8 L for a pleasant, light-filled interior

 - calm surface design: visually almost fully integrated 10.1-inch screen, number of buttons kept small, electric shutters for air vents